 That installs everything for you, including the Kubernetes cluster CORD is running on.

-This is also covered as the script sets up a base-kubernetes, registering the Kubernetes service model with XOS and deploying the Kubernetes synchronizer (see default namespace).
+Step 1 is also covered as the script sets up a base-kubernetes, registering the Kubernetes service model with XOS and deploying the Kubernetes synchronizer (see default namespace).

-This part requires us to write a TOSCA YAML file to wrap the Kubernetes resources.
+Step 2 requires us to write a TOSCA YAML file to wrap the Kubernetes resources.

 tosca_definitions_version: tosca_simple_yaml_1_0 description: Make a STK image via yaml imports: - custom_types/kubernetesservice.yaml - custom_types/kubernetesresourceinstance.yaml topology_template: node_templates: service#kubernetes: type: tosca.nodes.KubernetesService properties: name: kubernetes must-exist: true app_resource_one: type: tosca.nodes.KubernetesResourceInstance properties: name: "app-resource-one" resource_definition: | <insert Kubernetes YAML> requirements: - owner: node: service#kubernetes relationship: tosca.relationships.BelongsToOne ... app_resource_n: type: tosca.nodes.KubernetesResourceInstance properties: name: "app-resouce-n" resource_definition: | <insert Kubernetes YAML> requirements: - owner: node: service#kubernetes relationship: tosca.relationships.BelongsToOne

-This YAML file can now be sent to the TOSCA Pod (which is a part of the XOS service) via a POST request.
+This YAML file can now be sent to the TOSCA pod (which is a part of the XOS service) via a POST request.
 The username and password are configured for CORD, defaults and how to configure them can be found here.

 curl -H "xos-username: $USERNAME" -H "xos-password: $PASSWORD" -X POST --data-binary @tosca.yaml http://$( hostname ):30007/run

-That creates both instances in XOS (see in the XOS GUI at port 30001) and in Kubernetes (see
+Step 3: That creates both instances in XOS (see in the XOS GUI at port 30001) and in Kubernetes (see

 kubectl get pods -A).
 For deleting those instances repeat the curl with a